awsdocs/amazon-cloudfront-developer-guide/doc_source/Introduction.md

 Or you can set up CloudFront to use your own domain name with your distribution\.
 In that case, the URL might be `http://www.example.com/logo.jpg`\.

 Optionally, you can configure your origin server to add headers to the files, to indicate how long you want the files to stay in the cache in CloudFront edge locations\.
 By default, each file stays in an edge location for 24 hours before it expires\.
-The minimum expiration time is 0 seconds; there isn't a maximum expiration time limit\.
+The minimum expiration time is 0 seconds; there isn't a maximum expiration time\.
 For more information, see [Managing How Long Content Stays in an Edge Cache \(Expiration\)](Expiration.md)\.